-- (A) The following practices are required of all timber harvesting operations: - (1) All access onto public roads shall have culverts and stone pads as prescribed in Manual of Standards and Specifications for Control of Soil, Erosion and Sediment. - (2) Stream sides and access roads shall be seeded upon completion of harvesting operations as prescribed in the Manual of Standards and Specifications for Control of Soil, Erosion and Sediment. - (3) It is recommended that tall timber harvesting operations follow the Recommended BMPs for Forestry in Georgia (available from state forestry commission). - (B) Timber harvesting operations supervised by the soil conservation service, state forestry commission, or in conjunction with an approved sedimentation and erosion control plan are exempt from paragraphs (B)(2) and (3) of this Section. - (C) Any person violating any provision of this section shall be punished pursuant to Chapter 110 and other applicable provisions of the LDR.
+- (A) All timber harvesting operations on areas larger than one (1) acre shall be required to obtain a land disturbance permit from the City Engineer. - (B) The following practices are required of all timber harvesting operations: - (1) All access onto public roads shall have culverts and stone pads as prescribed in Manual of Standards and Specifications for Control of Soil, Erosion and Sediment. - (2) Stream sides and access roads shall be seeded upon completion of harvesting operations as prescribed in the Manual of Standards and Specifications for Control of Soil, Erosion and Sediment. - (3) It is recommended that tall timber harvesting operations follow the Recommended BMPs for Forestry in Georgia (available from state forestry commission). - (C) Timber harvesting operations supervised by the soil conservation service, state forestry commission, or in conjunction with an approved sedimentation and erosion control plan are exempt from paragraphs (B)(2) and (3) of this Section. - (D) Any person violating any provision of this section shall be punished pursuant to Chapter 110 and other applicable provisions of the LDR.